Workweek and weekend

-The weekdays and weekend are the complementary parts of the week devoted to labour and rest, respectively.
+The weekdays and weekend are the complementary parts of the week, devoted to labour and rest, respectively.
 The legal weekdays (British English), or workweek (American English), is the part of the seven-day week devoted to working.
 In most of the world, the workweek is from Monday to Friday and the weekend is Saturday and Sunday.
 A weekday or workday is any day of the working week.
 Other institutions often follow this pattern, such as places of education.
 The constituted weekend has varying definitions, based on determined calendar days, designated period of time, and/or regional definition of the working week (e.g., commencing after 5:00 p.m. on Friday and lasting until 6:00 p.m. on Sunday).
-Sometimes the term "weekend" is expanded to include the time after work hours on the last workday of the week (e.g., Friday evening is often referred to as the start of the weekend).
+Sometimes the term "weekend" is expanded to include the time after work hours on the last workday of the week.

+Weekdays and workdays can be further detailed in terms of working time, the period of time that an individual spends at paid occupational labor.

-In some Christian traditions, Sunday is the "day of rest and worship".
-The Jewish Shabbat or Biblical Sabbath lasts from sunset on Friday to the fall of full darkness on Saturday; as a result, the weekend in Israel is observed on Friday–Saturday.
+In many Christian traditions, Sunday is the "day of rest and worship".
+The Jewish Shabbat or Biblical Sabbath lasts from sunset on Friday to the fall of full darkness on Saturday; as a result, the weekend in Israel is observed on Friday to Saturday.
 Some Muslim-majority countries historically instituted a Thursday–Friday weekend.
-Today, many of these countries, in the interests of furthering business trade and cooperation, have shifted to Friday–Saturday or Saturday–Sunday as in the case of Saudi Arabia and UAE.
+Today, many of these countries, in the interests of furthering business trade and cooperation, have shifted to Friday–Saturday or Saturday–Sunday.